JCMexplains/writing-for-success-2023/textbook.md

 > Chisholm, L. (n.d.). *Celtic tales.* Retrieved from
 > https://www.childrenslibrary.org/icdl/BookReader?bookid=chicelt_00150014

-#### A Chapter from an Online Book or a Chapter or Section of a Web Document
+#### A Chapter From An Online Book Or A Chapter Or Section Of A Web Document

 These are treated similarly to their print counterparts with the addition of retrieval information.
 Include the chapter or section number